na-na-hi/renget/archive/smgenskins.md

  - Hou Yi
    - Prince of the Night Hou Yi transforms into a bat while using his leap.
    - Sylvian Sentinel Hou Yi Special Emote turns himself into a bush.
 Sadly, his bow is still visible, so it is ineffective camouflage.
 This continues until he takes his next non-movement action.
-   - Totem Caller Hou Yi.
+   - Totem Caller Hou Yi has a complete set of reworked effects and animations; with each of his Abilities being represented by a pet.
+At Lv1-9 he is unmasked, but at Lv10 this skin 'evolves' to gain a shroud, a crown, an additional back-decoration and a shimmering-blue effect across his decorations.
+The Special Emote will randomly choose one of the non-Ultimate Ability pets and have them orbit you until yur next non-movement action.
-         - A
+         - Hou Yi's Bow is replaced by a Fire-Lizard.
+Aside from it being his Clap Emote, this doesn't do much.
-         - A
+         - Hou Yi's 1 / Riccochet is replaced by a Burrowing Earth-Lizard.
+This Lizard will very slowly trail underground behind him occasionally jumping out and diving back in, and spawning back next to Hou Yi if he stays too far behind.
+This effect is paused while the ability is active.
-         - A
+         - Hou Yi's 2 / Mark is replaced by a Spirit-Animal that takes the form of a glowing purple orb.
+When used, it will float around the targets head in animal form, and once off cooldown, it will fade in and out next to Hou Yi in it's animal form, before returning back to a purple orb.
-         - A
+         - Hou Yi's 3 / Leap is replaced by a Winged-Animal that perches on the decoration floating behind Hou Yi.
-     Additionally, there is a 1% chance that instead of the usual Ult animation, instead the creature summoned will fart on the battlefield.
+         - Hou Yi's Ult is replaced by a colossal Kaiju-monster that will spawn between the outer-edge of the map and the skybox (always opposite of where Hou Yi is looking); firing a massive laser, and walking away + fizzling out once finished.
+Additionally, there is an extremely rare ~1% chance that instead of the usual Ult animation, the creature summoned will instead fart on the battlefield.

  - Hun Batz
    - Hun.BAT Hun Batz is part of the Tron skinline, and as such his skin accents and card art accents will slowly cycle through the rainbow.
    - Bun Hatz Hun Batz Special Emote has him use the baguette as a pogo stick while moving.
 This continues until he takes his next non-movement action.

  - Ishtar
-   - Striking Archon Ishtar has a modified animation for her 3 / Dash, where she uses her wings to fly back rather than backflip off a target.
+   - Striking Archon Ishtar has a modified animation for her 3 / Dash, where she uses her wings to fly back, rather than backflip off a target.

  - Ix Chel
    - [No current special skin effects]